 I knew they wanted me to answer the phone every time they called.
 They hated to wait on hold and did not believe in leaving messages.
 I’d eat lunch at my desk and time my bathroom breaks around their lunch hour—seriously I was that obsessed.
 What frustrated me was that most of the time they complained I’d missed their call it was because I was on the phone with another person in their office, so I started to ask the loan officers to announce that they had me on the phone as soon as we finished talking.
 That way the loan officer could just pass me along to the next person.
 Pretty soon we were doing one phone call at a time where I’d speak to almost everyone in their office.
 They really loved that and stopped complaining that they couldn’t get us.
 I’ll admit I got some pleasure out of the fact that when they did complain it was about each other—that they were hogging my time.

-That little trick was a big hit and I was promoted to Team Lead in the Title Department.
+That little trick was a big hit, and I was promoted to Team Lead in the Title Department.
 When Superior started to expand into other states, I asked to be assigned to the Multi-State Team and was again selected as Team Lead.
-I always want to learn new things, and dealing with transactions all over the country was a great challenge.
-Soon I moved on to purchase transactions and most recently I’ve learned REO.
-Currently I lead the Holler Law Firm Title Team.
+I always want to learn new things and dealing with transactions all over the country was a great challenge.
+I then moved on to purchase transactions and subsequently learned REO.
+After leading the Title Team at HLF for several years, I took over the Scheduling team where I get to lead the folks that manage all aspects of scheduling closings for our clients.
 Every day presents something new, and I enjoy constantly pushing myself and my teammates to be better at what we do.